cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

     Output outputs
 ~~~

 In `Blind` the client generates the tokens and blinding data.
-The prover
+The Server
 computes the (V)OPRF evaluation in `Evaluation` over the client's
 blinded tokens.
 In `Unblind` the client unblinds the server response
-(and verifies the prover's proof if verifiability is required).
+(and verifies the Server's proof if verifiability is required).
 In
 `Finalize`, the client outputs a byte array corresponding to each token
 that was evaluated over.